Updated 2019 05 02, to add links to related articles, and to add a note about the state of the main website at fathersforlife.

 Still, the causes of statistical errors in the reporting of murder statistic I discussed so far only scratch the surface of the problem.
 For instance, we must also look at the problem of murders that do not come to trial and of murders that the police do not report.
 You may argue that it is quite inconceivable that murders are not reported because things are quite simple in that respect, namely that any death that is not from natural or accidental causes is necessarily caused by murder.
 However, police bias and bias by coroners come into the picture, and no one can tell accurately whether some or how many natural or accidental deaths were not murders.

-With respect to women murdering their husbands or boyfriends, two important things come into the picture.
-One is that poison is the favorite murder weapon used by women and that the use of poison to murder a spouse routinely goes unsuspected.
+With respect to women murdering their husbands or boyfriends, two important things must be considered.
+One is that poison is the favorite murder weapon used by women, and that the use of poison by a spouse to murder a spouse routinely goes unsuspected.

 Moreover, women are more likely than men to hire or entice someone else to commit the deed, someone who is routinely convicted of the resulting murder, while the instigating women go free or at worst get away with a conditional or nominal sentence.
 What is truly a spousal murder then naturally is counted into the general murder statistics and not as a spousal murder.
 No one has to my knowledge established accurate figures on how often that happens.
 We only know that it happens and that it happens often.

-All that we know for certain is that murders of women are far more likely to be resolved as to who the perpetrators were than is the case with men who got murdered, and that the number of unsolved murders of men (roughly one third of all murders of men) whose murderers were never brought to trial is about equal to the number of women who have been murdered.
+All that we certainly know is that murders of women are far more likely to be resolved as to who the perpetrators were than is the case with men who got murdered, and that the number of unsolved murders of men (roughly one-third of all murders of men) whose murderers were never brought to trial is about equal to the number of women who actually were murdered.
 It is up to anyone’s imagination what proportion of unsolved murders of men were spousal murders.

 There is much more to all of this.
 Consider for instance what “FBI Statistics on Spousal Murder” states about some of the issues involved.
 Here is a summary of some of those and some other issues pertaining to respective biases for and against men and women with respect to murders:

-- More so than at any time during human history, on account of thirty years of active and escalating propaganda against men, women are today far less likely to be considered to be capable of committing any kind of violence, all evidence to the contray.
-That is reflected in statistics relating to ratios of incarceration of the sexes. (see Domestic Violence Against Men, 1999)
+- More so than at any time during human history, on account of thirty years of active and escalating propaganda against men, women are today far less likely to be considered to be capable of committing any kind of violence, all evidence to the contrary.
+The statistics reflect that in the ratios of incarceration of the sexes. (see Domestic Violence Against Men, 1999)

 - When individuals of either sex commit crimes of equal severity, women are far less likely to be suspected, less likely to be indicted, and less likely to be convicted.
 If they are convicted, in the U.S. they receive on average a sentence that is one-third the duration of what men will receive.
 In Canada, they are likely to go free on parole.
 However, even if they are made to serve a sentence, they are more likely to be released early on parole.
 In all of Canada there are currently no more than 150 women in federal prisons.
 The total capacity of our prison system is no more than 250 women!
 It stretches the imagination to pretend that these large differences are due to the inherent innocence of women, yet that is precisely what feminist gender-activists would like us to believe and accept as the truth…. (see Domestic Violence Against Men, 1999)